-It is your responsibility to document on the Participant Emergency Information Packet if your camper has any allergies, along with your camper's reaction(s) to the allergen they encounter.
+It is your responsibility to let us know on the Participant Emergency Information Packet if your child has any allergies along with your child's possible reaction should they come in contact with the allergen.
 (See medication section for more information).